raycast6000/EntityESP/README.md

 # EntityESP
 No limitations.
-You can now see all entities. \n
+You can now see all entities. \
 Test

 ```lua